epelc/jobs/scripts/readme.md

-This folder contains our lua scripts.
-All of our lua scripts are used by the `scripts.go.tmpl` to generate a `scripts.go` file which our golang code uses.
-To update your scripts and generate the `scripts.go` file run the following command.
+### Lua Scripts

-`go run generate.go`
+These scripts are concated into a `scripts.go` file using go generate.
+If you edit any lua scripts you must run `go generate .` to regenerate the `scripts.go` file.
+Otherwise your updated scripts will not be used.